 You should blow into your peak flow meter every day in the morning, and in the evening.
 This is important, because your peak flows may be normally lower in the morning.
 Then, if you notice your peak flows trending down, you can use this as an early sign of an impending asthma attack, and you can act now to nip it in the bud.

 Likewise, if you do need to make a visit to the ER or doctor's office, your doctor can use your personal best as an indicator of how well you are doing, whether you need another breathing treatment, or if you need to be admitted.
 This can save you a lot of time, and maybe even prevent you from needing to be admitted.

 Also, your doctor can use your peak flow readings to monitor how well your treatment regimen is working, and as a "quantitative measurement" of how good or bad your asthma is doing.

 So, even when you're feeling well, use your peak flow meter.
-Get it out of the box, out of the closet, dust it off, and place it next to your bed near your asthma diary to record the results.
+Keep it in a handy locatoin, such as a bedside table with your asthma diary.
 Then use it daily like the gallant asthmatic we're sure you are.